 {% endif %}

-This is very useful when displaying exclusive content for VIP users, displaying different operation buttons based on user permissions, or enabling/disabling certain function modules according to backend configuration.
+This is very useful when displaying exclusive content for VIP users, displaying different operation buttons based on user permissions, or enabling/disabling certain functional modules according to backend configuration.

 When processing list data, the combination of variables and{% for %}tags is indispensable.
-Although{% for %}It can traverse data itself, but we can further control the logic of the loop through variables, such as changing the display style within the loop, or filtering data based on the variable value.
+Although{% for %}It can already traverse data, but we can further control the logic of the loop through variables, such as changing the display style within the loop, or filtering data based on variable values.

 {% set featured_article_ids = [101, 105, 112] %} {# 假设这些ID的文章是推荐文章 #}